 Outside, it’s sleek and attractive with plenty of curves that give it a bit of sporty appeal.
 It has a wide low stance that should make it it adept at handling corners and downright fun on twisty roads.
 Given that boss Fisker has been personally responsible for the looks of the BMW Z8 and Aston Martin DB9, it comes as no surprise that the Ocean is a looker - at least in our eyes.

 While clearly recognisable as a family-sized SUV, a host of clever details, such as the illuminated OCEAN badge on the front grille, ultra-shallow lights and chunky three-spoke alloy wheels give the car a unique look in a sea of increasingly homogeneous premium electric SUVs.
-Sadly, the glowing badge at the front is unlikely to be a feature on UK cars thanks to European legislation that forbids it.
+Sadly, the glowing badge at the front is unlikely to be a feature on UK cars thanks to legislation that forbids it.
 Killjoys.

 Fisker Ocean tech and features